Can You Freeze Cheese?

 • Shredded cheese freezes particularly well and can go straight from freezer to recipe.

-• Fresh mozzarella becomes watery after thawing and is not recommended for freezing.
+• Fresh mozzarella becomes watery after thawing and is not recommended for freezing, similar to how yogurt changes texture when frozen.

 • Processed cheese slices generally do not freeze well and may separate.